cat-lin-morgan/team-profile-generator/README.md

 **Extra:**
 Something that might not be immediately obvious are when giving the option of which role each employee gets, besides the manager, will unlock each own's respective secondary question.

+I also added input validation to all my questions.

 **Other:** I added clickability to all links and added extra icons for fun.

 ![javascript badge](https://img.shields.io/badge/We%20Stan-Javascript-brightgreen)